-Physical Education 147 (3) Sports Officiating I 2 hrs.
-Lec.
+Physical Education 147 Sports Officiating I

 2 hrs.
 Officiating

 This course is especially designed for those students who would like to choose sports officiating for an avocation and/or to increase knowledge in and appreciation of sports.
 Sports covered in this course will be football and basketball.
 As part of the course requirement students will be expected to officiate intramural games.